KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a call is made to the System.Threading.Thread.Abort(System.Object) method.
 This class cannot be inherited.

-    throw [System.Threading.ThreadAbortException]::New("a call is made to the System.Threading.Thread.Abort(System.Object) method.
-This class cannot be inherited.")
+    throw [System.Threading.ThreadAbortException]::New('a call is made to the System.Threading.Thread.Abort(System.Object) method.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.ThreadAbortException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.ThreadAbortException.aspx)